Amsterdam/amsterdam.github.io/projects/iot-things.md

 ---
 abstract: Internet of Things related projects. registration and storing sensor data
-reusability: 4
+reusability: 1
 ---

-# Internet of things
+# Internet of things registry

-We are building API's for the rigistration and measurement / signal proccessing of devices in Amsterdam.
+We are building API's and front-ends for the registration and measurement/signal proccessing of connected devices.

 This is a work in progress.